brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 Nonmutable iterators are referred to as _constant iterators_.
 :::

-This paper uses those terms with those meanings: a mutable iterator is one that is writeable to, a constant iterator is one that is not writeable to.
+This paper uses those terms with those meanings: a mutable iterator is one that is writable to, a constant iterator is one that is not writable to.

 ## Act I: Introduction of Member `cbegin`